Verbose Mode¶

 The first lines of verbose information, which are denoted with info

-, contain the build version and git hash, if available, as well as CPU and GPU runtimes, the supported instruction set architecture and the verbose output format template since amount of fields may vary depeding on set of enviroment variables enabled.
-This verbose header is printed upon first logged information.
+, contain the build version and git hash, if available, as well as CPU and GPU runtimes.
+It also includes graph API backends, the supported instruction set architecture, and the verbose output format template since the amount of fields may vary depending on the set of enabled environment variables.
+This verbose header is printed when information is first logged.

-Each subsequent line of verbose information is formatted as a comma-separated list contains, in order of appearance in the line from left to right:
+Each subsequent line of primitive verbose information is formatted as a comma-separated list and contains the following, in order of appearance in the line from left to right:

 onednn_verbose